djaboxx/kubernetes-playground/docs/realworld-examples/00-architecture-overview.md

 Our Kubernetes deployment follows a production-grade architecture with multiple layers of infrastructure and security controls.
 This document provides a high-level overview of how all components work together.

+# Architecture Overview

+## Cluster Design
+Details on the overall design and structure of the cluster.

+## Components
+Information on the core components and their roles within the cluster.

+## Networking
+Explanation of the networking setup, including VPC and subnet configurations.

+## Security
+Overview of the security measures in place, such as network policies and access controls.

 ## Architecture Layers

 ### Infrastructure Layer